packit/packit.dev/docs/cli/propose-downstream.md

                               configuration.
       -f, --force             Don't discard changes in the git repo by default, unless this is set.
-      -b, --resolve-bug TEXT  Bug(s) that are resolved with the update, e.g. rhbz#123 (multiple can be specified)
+      -b, --resolve-bug TEXT  Bug(s) that are resolved with the update, e.g., rhbz#123 (multiple can be specified)
       --sync-acls             Sync ACLs between dist-git repo and the fork, is considered only with --pr option.